ESPN FPI projects the remaining games on Penn State Football's schedule

-PSU POD: Kent State Preview + New Addition Coming To 2025 Class?

-The PSU 365 Pod preview the Kent State game, looks ahead at the schedule and talks 2025 recruiting efforts.

-Penn State Football currently sits at 2-0 on the year with wins against West Virginia and Bowling Green, they will look to make it 3-0 this upcoming weekend against Kent State.
+Penn State Football currently sits at 3-0 on the year after a massive 56-0 win over Kent State this past Saturday and this upcoming weekend they will look to make that record 4-0 as Illinois comes to town.

 But, before kickoff happens, let's take a look at how ESPN's FPI or better known as the Football Power Index sees this upcoming game and the rest of the season playing out for the Nittany Lions.